 Intended learning outcomes: Describe energy management in production systems.
 Differentiate between energy-aware manufacturing processes and integrating energy efficiency in production information systems.
-Produce an overview on major aims of industrial symbiosis.
-Present measures such as enhanced utilization of wastes, the recovery of medium and low temperature waste heat, and the framework for alternative fuels and resources.

 Considering the two sections above, there are various opportunities for industries to improve their performance with the aim of sustainability.
 As a basis, energy management has to take place at different company levels.